MelihBayrakdar/concurrency/Exercises Week 2/Exercises Week 2.md

 1. Concurrency > Folder: Processes
 	1. [This code snippet](processterminate.png) handles the termination of a process by giving the Process Id.
 It indeed terminates the chosen process.
 	2. [This code snippet](processprintid.png) prints the process id by taking the name.

+2. [This code snippet](processcreation.png) creates a new process and opens an executable file.
+	I cannot run the Processes.dll file with the ProcessStartInfo object.
+Directly running the dll file via the terminal by typing 'dotnet /Users/melihbayrakdar/Documents/GitHub/concurrency/Processes/bin/Debug/net6.0/Processes.dll', it runs and apparently running the dll file just makes the Program.cs run.
+I will ask the teacher about running the Processes.dll file through the object.

+3.	concurrency > Folder: IPCNamedClient & IPCNamedServer
+	1. You basically type something in the server client and the other client will take the message and print it out in reverse order.
+	2. Server output after running: 	"Pipe Server is being executed ...
+										[Server] Enter a message to be reversed by the client (press ENTER to exit)" Client output after running: 	"Pipe Client is being executed ...
+										[Client] waiting to receive a message"
+	3. No, it only interacts with one client, the one you start at first will be interacted with.
+The second client does not interact with the server.